microsoft/vscode/README.md

 ### Version 0.2.5
 * Added support for optionally breaking into python code as soon as debugger starts
 * Added support for conditional break points
-* Fixed debugging when current thread if busy processing.
+* Fixed debugging when current thread is busy processing.
-* Added ability to display the shell window (command window in PC and Terminal window in Mac)
+* Added ability to optionally display the shell window
-* - Useful in accepting input from applications being debugged.
+* - Allowing an interactive shell window, which isn't supported in VSCode.
+* Updated documentation with samples and instructions

 ### Version 0.2.4
 * Fixed issue where debugger would break into all exceptions